My Stance on Homeostatic Soil Organism (HSO) “Probiotic” Supplements

 Ingested HSO’s that are spore-formers most of the time pass through the digestive system without germination and colonization.
 There are some native HSO’s that are found in the gut microbiome, for example, Clostridium, but many of them do not regularly colonize unless consumed for a period of time.
 In addition, most spore-forming bacteria seem to not be able to germinate in the very low pH environments in the stomach and the small intestine if bile (most spore-forming bacteria fail to germinate or perish when exposed to bile salts, except Clostridium difficile which germinate when exposed to bile) is being released properly.
 For most people, any improvement from taking an HSO probiotic would be an immune reaction to the spores relieving dysbiosis of other organisms and not from the HSOs becoming flora through colonization.5 6

 Though I have issues with the use of some HSO’s as probiotics, I mostly avoid the stance that none of them have any value and that they should be avoided entirely (except for Bacillus thuringiensis in Prescript Assist).
 I do also, recognize that some people’s health has improved with their use.
 My issues with HSO’s are that most people in the health blogosphere do not state that they can cause issues as well, they only report the positives and that they are 100% safe.
-The statement that hemostatic soil organisms are 100% safe is not only incorrect but downright harmful.
+The statement that homeostatic soil organisms are 100% safe is not only incorrect but downright harmful.
 In the comment section throughout the following HSO series, you can read how the supplements that contain them have helped some people and caused serious issues for others.

-Hemostatic Soil Organism (HSO) “Probiotic” Supplements I Do Not Recommend
+Homeostatic Soil Organism (HSO) “Probiotic” Supplements I Do Not Recommend

 AOR3 probiotic